10 Types of Bass in North America – Easy to distinguish

 Guadalupe Bass (M. treculii):

 Micropterus is Greek for “small fin,” and it is a rather unfortunate misnomer resulting from an injured type specimen that appeared to form a small separate fin from the posterior rays of the soft dorsal fin.
-Treculi refers to Trecul, Vaillant and Bocourt’s French compatriot.
-Trecul did, in fact, catch the specimen.
+Treculi refers to Trecul, Vaillant, and Bocourt’s French compatriot.
+Trecul did catch the specimen.

 Guadalupe M. treculii